-"Hadassa and Esther, dear caretakers of my beloved children, ... a meeting on the topic of education is long-awaited and I for one have prodded the members of the education committee for this.
-I am seriously requesting that you not call this meeting during my absence from home because I want very much to participate in the discussion....I would like to tell you something here that I can't say verbally: I am so happy that you are taking care of my children...
-Hadass’ke [nickname] you’re the only one of the girls in our group who received an education to my liking, one that I wish for our children as well.
-Since you are well loved by my children there is hope that you will set an example for them, even without many words.
-And Esther you are the kind of mother that I love, which is why I wanted you to be an educator at the children's home.
-I am sure that you will both be successful, and I have one request: Let us parents be involved in all matters of education.
-We will work together and always be in close contact - for the benefit of the children. ...Yours, Tsila."
+Hadassa and Esther, dear caretakers of my beloved children,... a meeting on the topic of education is long-awaited, and I for one have prodded the members of the education committee for this.
+I am seriously requesting that you not call this meeting during my absence from home because I want very much to participate in the discussion.
+I would like to tell you something here that I can’t say verbally: I am so happy that you are taking care of my children.
+Hadass’ke [nickname], you’re the only one of the girls in our group who received an education to my liking, one that I wish for our children as well.
+Since you are well-loved by my children, there is hope that you will set an example for them, even without many words.
+And Esther, you are the kind of mother that I love, which is why I wanted you to be an educator at the children’s home.
+I am sure that you will both be successful, and I have one request: let us parents be involved in all matters of education.
+We will work together and always be in close contact—for the benefit of the children...Yours, Tsila.

-We understand Tsila's desire as a mother to influence the education of her children, in contradiction with the prevailing practice on the kibbutz where education professionals dominated all decisions that involved the children.
+We understand Tsila’s desire as a mother to influence her children’s education, which contrasts with the prevailing practice on the kibbutz, where education professionals dominate all decisions involving the children.

-The women also expressed their opinion about the future generation of the kibbutz.
-Yael wrote: "...and I think the development is going towards individuality, I don't know exactly if it will be a cooperative moshav [a different type of collective where work life is communal but family life is more private], but I see that one’s private life is taking up more space.
+The women also expressed their opinions about the future generation of the kibbutz.
+Yael wrote:

+..and I think the development is going towards individuality.
+I don’t know exactly if it will be a cooperative moshav [a different type of collective where work life is communal but family life is more private], but I see that one’s private life is taking up more space.
 The ‘whole’ is shrinking to an alarming extent and raises many concerns.
 And this is a disappointment...
-I don't want to say that I have lost faith in the great creation that inspires respect and admiration [the collective]; I do not fear that they will abandon the land and this whole enterprise... let the land here be destroyed... [but] the group [will not] remain as I saw it 25 years ago, I'm afraid it won't stay like this...[there may be a] lack of responsibility towards the general public both at work and in life after work, as far as [volunteering for jobs and positions in kibbutz committees] is concerned, I think it's a very serious matter."
+I don’t want to say that I have lost faith in the great creation that inspires respect and admiration [the collective]; I do not fear that they will abandon the land and this whole enterprise... let the land here be destroyed... [but] the group [will not] remain as I saw it 25 years ago.
+I’m afraid it won’t stay like this... [there may be a] lack of responsibility towards the general public both at work and in life after work, as far as [volunteering for jobs and positions in kibbutz committees] is concerned.
+I think it’s a very serious matter.

-Yael's wise words foretold the changes that were yet to occur - the transition from agricultural work to industry and the establishment of factories, the hiring of salaried laborers from outside the kibbutz to work in the kibbutz and the transition of many of the kibbutz members to management and administrative positions.
+Yael’s wise words foretold the changes that were yet to occur—the transition from agricultural work to industry, the establishment of factories, the hiring of salaried laborers from outside the kibbutz to work in the kibbutz, and the transition of many of the kibbutz members to management and administrative positions.
 All of these, as she pointed out, were the result of the strengthening individuality that stood in contrast to life on the collective.

 More than a decade later, Tsila Berkowitz wrote a piece of administrative criticism in the Degania newsletter, and as in the case of Yael, this criticism was later proven to be correct: